 However, we understand it can feel a little daunting at first, and you may not be sure how to replicate some of your favorite vegetarian meals.
 Feel free to check out our guide on transitioning to a vegan diet below, which includes some tips and tricks to make the process easier.Full Guide: Transition To a Vegan Diet →

 We do encourage people who follow a vegetarian diet to think about taking things a step further.
 If they are looking to really supercharge their health or strengthen their ethical resolve, going vegan is the next logical step.

 As we have seen, veganism saves more animals from misery and suffering each year, and comes with even more health and environmental benefits than vegetarianism.

 Luckily, with so many amazing vegan options around in both supermarkets and restaurants, going vegan is easier than ever before.
-With advice on what to eat, how to stock your kitchen and how to keep things fun and stress-free, you’ll be more keen than ever to dive into your new lifestyle!
+With advice on what to eat, how to stock your kitchen and how to keep things fun and stress-free, you’ll be more eager than ever to dive into your new lifestyle!